jeremenichelli/jeremenichelli.github.io/_posts/2019-01-09-how-hooks-might-shape-design-systems-built-in-react.md

 OK, maybe you are already tired of hearing about them.
 But the hype is justified, hooks though not in their final form yet are already proving to be a nice pattern to extend capabilities for functional components.

-_This article doesn't serve the purposes of an introduction to hooks, if you you don't about them I suggest [watching Dan Abramov presenting them](https://www.youtube.com/watch?v=dpw9EHDh2bM) or [read the documentation available](https://reactjs.org/docs/hooks-overview.html) for it and come back later._
+_This article doesn't serve the purposes of an introduction to hooks, if you don't know about them I suggest [watching Dan Abramov presenting them](https://www.youtube.com/watch?v=dpw9EHDh2bM) or [read the documentation available](https://reactjs.org/docs/hooks-overview.html) for it and come back later._

 As someone who has been working in design systems over the past year and using React for it, I can already detect a lot of golden opportunities to simplify and unify the logic these codebases need to handle.